Innovative Technology, Exceptional Care

 Computed Tomography Scan (CT or CAT Scan)

 A computed tomography (CT) scan (also called a computerized axial tomography, or CAT scan) is a special type of X-ray that can produce detailed pictures of structures inside the body.
-CT scanning can be used to obtain information about almost any body organ, blood vessels, the abdominal cavity, bones and the spinal cord.
+This imaging service can be used to obtain information about almost any body organ, blood vessels, the abdominal cavity, bones and the spinal cord.
 A CT scan produces clearer pictures of internal organs than a regular X-ray.

 A low-dose CT lung screening uses X-rays to create detailed pictures of your lungs.
 Meant for current or former smokers, a low dose CT lung screening can reveal potentially-cancerous abnormalities on the lungs that a traditional chest X-ray could miss.